MS-06F Zaku II

 Design

-The mobile suit could achieve ground speeds of 88 km/h and lift approximately 80-90 metric tonnes with one hand.
+The mobile suit could lift approximately 80-90 metric tonnes with one hand.
 Its shoulder spikes delivered impact forces of up to 4,500 metric tonnes during shoulder tackles.

-Units operated by Neo Zeon were upgraded with panoramic monitors and linear seats in their cockpits.
+Units operated by Neo Zeon in UC 0088 received significant upgrades, including panoramic monitors and linear seats in their cockpits, demonstrating the design’s longevity and adaptability to newer technologies.

 Armaments